tomxslo/GUI_recording/README.md

 ###How to use:
 There are 3 "modes" to run.
 They are:

-**Run Recording channel
+Run Recording channel
-Simpli enter which channel you want to record and duration and filename.
+Enter which channel you want to record and duration and filename.

-**Run Record datetime
+Run Record datetime
 Record program with datetime option.

-**Run Record keywords
+Run Record keywords
 Enter keywords you want to record and pre and post minutes to record.

 ###Compiling: